shz9/magenpy/README.md

 - Preliminary support for processing and integrating genomic annotations with other data sources.

 **NOTE**: The codebase is still in active development and some of interfaces or data structures will be replaced or modified in future releases.
+Check the [CHANGELOG](CHANGELOG.md) for the latest updates and modifications.

 ## Table of Contents